Rick Allen (sportscaster)

 Rick Allen Schwieger (born June 17, 1969) is an American television personality and play-by-play announcer.
 He currently works for the Carolina Panthers as a public address system announcer, CW Sports as a college football play-by-play announcer as well as an alternate TV play-by-play for the CARS Tour.
+He is currently the play-by-play announcer for PBA Tour bowling events on The CW in the 2026 season, working alongside analyst Kyle Sherman.

 He is best-known for having been the lead play-by-play commentator for NASCAR on NBC on their NASCAR Cup and Xfinity Series coverage from 2015 to 2024.
 He also appeared on a select IndyCar and International Motor Sports Association and track & field events when he worked for NBC Sports.
 He previously did play-by-play broadcasting for NASCAR on Speed and Fox for the NASCAR Truck Series from 2003 to 2014.